MDrschl/SalesEQ/Blogs/SalesEQ_03_smartphone-sales.md

 ### Main Contributer for this blog: Ricky Choi (Data Cleaning), Zixian Fan (Data Analysis)

 ## Data Cleaning
+Data Cleaning is an important part in text preprocessing as it determines the quality of data and hence the performance of the model.
+The goal of text preprocessing is to remove redundant text that does not help with explaining the sentiment of the articles, and to unify the formats of the texts.

+The first step of cleaning is to check for presence for abnormal data in the scraped csv file.
+From my personal experience, abnormal data may be some meaningless data with very little word count.
+Therefore, we checked for any news articles with word count below 20 words, and fortunately no abnormal data was discovered in the csv file.

+Next, we converted all texts to lowercases, followed by removal of redundant data such as stop words, special characters, numbers, and synonyms.
+Then we performed lemmatization to reduce words into their root form.
+Details will be covered in the report.

+There are a few limitations we encountered during data cleaning.
+First, spelling mistakes cannot be eliminated.
+There are no patterns for spelling mistakes, and it is not impossible to do eyeball check on all words and correct them.
+Given the sources of text are mainly reputable newspapers such as the New York Times and the Washington Post, error due to spelling mistakes can be neglected.
+Second, the original meaning of some words may be lost after transformation.
+For instance, “U.S.” becomes “us” after lowercasing and removal of punctuation.
+It may be misrecognized as the pronoun “us” instead of a country.
+We believe this problem does not occur frequently and hence it can be neglected.

 ## Data Analysis